eltonkl/cs188/docs/optimize.md

 	return image_data
 ```
 ## Two-Phased Approach
 The second approach was to have two-phases.
 In the first phase, we do the same thing as our original approach and train the algorithm normally.
 This allows the program to create the skull stripping bit masks from MRIs.
 In the second phase we use a different training set to generate bit masks using the learning from phase 1 and then train the same algorithm to take these bit masks and make them more like the ground truth.
-This two phased approach gave us a better results with a mean Dice score of 94.82.
+This two phased approach gave us a better results with a mean Dice score of 97.02.
+Using both approaches resulted in a mean Dice score of 97.01.

 ```shell
 function train {